FrancescoL03/TableManager/README.md

 ## About the project

 I realized this project to consolidate the concepts that I learned during my Object-Oriented Programming (OOP) course, and also to learn new ones.
-The concepts that I focused more are:
+The concepts that I focused on the most are:
 1. `JFrame` and `JPanel`
 2. Drawing a grid layout
 3. Using mouse events and event listeners